What are HTTP Headers: Examples and Most Common Types

 Increase the quality of data retrieved from the target server

-Simply put, the use of HTTP headers will have a direct impact on what type of data will be retrieved back from web servers, and define its quality.
+Simply put, the use of HTTP headers will have a direct impact on the type of data retrieved from web servers and define its quality.
+What’s more, if you use them accordingly, it will allow you to substantially reduce the chances of getting blocked by web servers.

 X-Frame-Options header – protects website visitors from clickjacking attacks.